AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check.md

 # Semantic version check

-The semantic version check (SVC) is a quality check that validates the change level of an app or extension submission against the change level declared by the developer.
+The semantic version check (SVC) is a quality check that validates the change level of an extension's submission against the change level declared by the developer.

 ## What testing is for

 [Semantic versioning](https://semver.org) is a good way to communicate what kind of changes were introduced between software releases.
 Clients can use this information to estimate the risk level of upgrading a particular software package and to determine how much effort is required to adopt the new version.

-Commerce follows semantic versioning and encourages all third-party vendors to apply this versioning strategy for their apps and extensions as well.
+Commerce follows semantic versioning and encourages all third-party vendors to apply this versioning strategy for their extensions as well.

-Commerce Marketplace uses version information to fast-track the validation process for submissions that introduce patch level changes, as these are expected to be backwards compatible bug fixes without any new functionality.
+Commerce Marketplace uses version information to fast-track the validation process for submissions that introduce patch-level changes, as these are expected to be backwards compatible bug fixes without any new functionality.

 ## When testing is done

 For the semantic version check to be applied, the submission must meet the following conditions:

-1. A new submission must update an already existing version of an app or extension that has been previously published to the Marketplace storefront.
+1. A new submission must update an already existing version of an extension that has been previously published to the Marketplace storefront.
 1. The developer must declare the new submission as a "PATCH" level change.

 ## What is being checked